kubeflow/website/content/en/docs/components/katib/trial-template.md

   or `configMap` sources. **Note:** Your template must omit `.metadata.name` and `.metadata.namespace`.

-  To set the parameters in your template from the `trialParameters`, you need to use this expression:
+  To set the parameters from the `trialParameters`, you need to use this
-  `${trialParameters.<parameter-name>}` in your template.
+  expression: `${trialParameters.<parameter-name>}` in your template.
   Katib automatically replaces it with the appropriate values from the experiment's suggestion.

   For example,
   [`--lr=${trialParameters.learningRate}`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L62)
   is the [`learningRate`](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L40)
   parameter.

-  - `trialSpec` - experiment's trial template in [unstructured](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1/unstructured)
+  - `trialSpec` - the experiment's trial template in [unstructured](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1/unstructured)
     format.
 The template should be a valid YAML.
 Check the [grid example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/grid-example.yaml#L49-L65).

-  - `configMap` - Kubernetes ConfigMap specification where an experiment's trial template is located.
-This ConfigMap must have a label `app: katib-trial-templates` and contains key-value pairs where `key: <template-name>, value: <template-yaml>`.
-Check the example of [ConfigMap with trial templates](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/katib-controller/trial-template-configmap.yaml).
+  - `configMap` - Kubernetes ConfigMap specification where the experiment's trial template is located.
+This ConfigMap must have the label `app: katib-trial-templates` and contains key-value pairs, where `key: <template-name>, value: <template-yaml>`.
+Check the example of the [ConfigMap with trial templates](https://github.com/kubeflow/katib/blob/master/manifests/v1beta1/katib-controller/trial-template-configmap.yaml).

     The `configMap` specification should have:

-    1. `configMapName` - name of the ConfigMap with the trial templates.
+    1. `configMapName` - the ConfigMap name with the trial templates.

-    1. `configMapNamespace` - namespace of the ConfigMap with the trial templates.
+    1. `configMapNamespace` - the ConfigMap namespace with the trial templates.

-    1. `templatePath` - path to the template in ConfigMap's data.
+    1. `templatePath` - the ConfigMap's data path to the template.

     Check the example with
     [ConfigMap source](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/trial-configmap-source.yaml#L50-L53)